 - Wedding and Civil Unions

-There are quite a few different methods for requesting White House greetings.
-Choose one or all of these methods to make sure you get your White House greeting in a timely manner.
+There are a couple different methods for requesting White House greetings.
+Choose one or both of these methods to make sure you get your White House greeting in a timely manner.

 The White House